Reporting Motor Vehicle Collisions

 Do you need police at the scene of a motor vehicle collision?

 - Call 911 if there has been a serious injury or fatality, or if a driver involved in the accident appears to be in violation of the Criminal Code (for example, intoxicated).

-- Call the RCMP complaint line at 403-343-5575 (24 hours) if any vehicle involved in the collision is not drivable or if any driver involved fails to produce registration, insurance or a driver’s license.
+- Call the Police non-emergency line at 403-343-5575 (24 hours) if any vehicle involved in the collision is not drivable or if any driver involved fails to produce registration, insurance or a driver’s license.

-- Call the RCMP complaint line at 403-343-5575 (24 hours) if any vehicle involved in the collision cannot be moved to the side of the road, and its position is likely to cause another collision.
+- Call the Police non-emergency line at 403-343-5575 (24 hours) if any vehicle involved in the collision cannot be moved to the side of the road, and its position is likely to cause another collision.

 - You are not required to call the police if the vehicles are drivable and the above factors are not applicable.

 Do you need to report a collision to police after the fact?

 You must make a police report after the collision if there is any injury, even a minor one, or if there appears to be $2000 or more in damage.
 If you aren’t sure whether or not the damage is $2000 or more, you can get an estimate first.
 Alberta law prohibits auto repair shops from repairing a vehicle with damage over $2000 unless it has a sticker showing the accident was reported to police.

 If you have a cell phone, you can use it to take pictures of the other driver’s registration, insurance and drivers’ license instead of writing out that information.
 If possible, take pictures that show the damage to both vehicles and the location of the collision.

 Report the collision in person at the downtown detachment (4602 51 Avenue, Red Deer)